lief-project/LIEF/doc/sphinx/tutorials/12_elf_coredump.rst

 From this output, we can see that the :class:`~lief.ELF.Segment` of the main executable (``/data/local/tmp/hello-exe``), are mapped from address ``0x5580b86000`` to address ``0x5580b99000``.

-One can also access to the registers state by using the note whose the :attr:`~lief.ELF.Note.type_core` is :class:`lief.ELF.CorePrStatus`.
+One can also access to the registers state by using the note for which the :attr:`~lief.ELF.Note.type_core` is :class:`lief.ELF.CorePrStatus`.

 .. code-block:: python